-Your employer has asked you to consider relocating for work to a different part of the country.
-Maybe it’s that promotion you’ve been working years to earn.
-Maybe your branch is being dissolved.
+If your employer has asked you to relocate for work and you must move to a different part of the country, do you do it?
+Maybe it’s that promotion you’ve been working for years to earn.
+Perhaps your branch is being dissolved.
 And maybe this decision is an easy “yes,” but it most likely requires careful consideration.
-Weigh all of the following job relocation questions below to allow yourself to feel confident it’s the right decision for you—and your family.
+Weigh the job relocation questions below to allow yourself to feel confident it’s the right decision for you—and your family.

 What’s the Financial Impact?

 But salary and a relocation package aren’t the only pieces of financial compensation to consider.
-Your whole benefits package should be taken into account, including how much of your health or other insurance premiums will be paid by the company, if they will contribute to a retirement plan, or if bonuses, allowances, or other options will be paid.
+Your whole benefits package should be considered, including how much of your health or other insurance premiums will be paid by the company, if they will contribute to a retirement plan, or if bonuses, allowances, or other options will be paid.

-Evaluate the totality of the financial package compared to the new area where you will be living.
+Evaluate the totality of the financial package compared to the new area where you will live.

 Is Relocating Feasible?

-For many working adults, relocating is simply not feasible, regardless of the financial impact.
+For many working adults, relocating is not feasible, regardless of the financial impact.
 Do you have a child in their final year or years of high school?
-What would uprooting do to them?
-If you’re married and your spouse works, would they be able to keep or easily replace their job?
-Do you have a family you’re looking after and take care of in your current city?
-These are major factors that may contribute to the overall feasibility of your relocation situation.
+What would that do to them?
+If you’re married and your spouse works, can they keep or easily replace their job?
+Do you have a family you’re looking after and taking care of in your current city?
+These factors may contribute to the overall feasibility of your relocation situation.

-Consider your current obligations, and the lives of those that matter to you most, as you weigh your relocation offer.
+Consider your current obligations and the lives of those who matter most as you weigh your relocation offer.

 Is Staying an Option?

-As the world has discovered during the COVID-19 pandemic, working remotely is a very real and doable solution for many positions and companies.
-As you consider the reasons to relocate for work, learn if the job can be done from your current location.
-Perhaps working remotely with virtual meetings is feasible.
-Or perhaps traveling on a regular basis to touch base in the new city is sufficient.
+Working remotely with virtual meetings is feasible.
+Or perhaps traveling regularly to connect in the new city is sufficient.
 Either of these options could save the company money upfront on the relocation package.
-And if moving isn’t feasible for the previously noted reasons, maybe remote working is a compromise to still get you that promotion you’ve worked tirelessly to achieve.
+And if moving isn’t feasible for the previously noted reasons, maybe remote working is a compromise to get you still that promotion you’ve worked tirelessly to achieve.

 What Does the Move Mean for Your Career?

 Does this relocation do for your career what you want it to?
-Don’t just consider the short term promotion.
-Really think if this puts you in the position you want to be in for what’s next.
-Is this the right stepping stone for your 5-year plan, your 10-year goal, or your retirement aspirations?
-If you aren’t sure if the job and city aren’t the right fit for your long-term plans, you could end up with a very costly situation if you need to relocate again within a year or two of moving, especially if you buy a house or switch companies.
+Don’t just consider the short-term promotion.
+Think if this puts you in the position you want to be in for what’s next.
+Is this the right stepping stone for your 5-year plan, 10-year goal, or retirement aspirations?
+If you aren’t sure if the job and city aren’t the right fit for your long-term objectives, you could end up with an exceptionally costly situation if you need to relocate again within a year or two of moving, especially if you buy a house or switch companies.

 What’s the Housing Situation?

-How Do I Relocate to Another State for Work?
+How Do I Relocate for Work to Another State?

-You’ve carefully considered all the other questions and decided that, yes, this relocation is the right choice.
+You’ve carefully considered all the other questions and decided whether it is best to relocate for work.
 Congratulations!
 Now what?
-Relocating can be a challenge, but you don’t have to tackle every step by yourself.
+Relocating can be challenging, but you don’t have to tackle every step by yourself.

 Hire movers to pack up your house, safely put it into a moving truck, drive it across the country, and safely drop it off in your new place.
-And if you received a relocation package, that’s exactly what it’s for.
-(If it was not offered, consider negotiating and ask your employer for moving expenses.).
+And if you received a relocation package, that’s what it’s for.
+If not, consider negotiating and ask your employer for moving expenses.